Fresh Start

 For a start the wool I already had in the cubbies was falling out at me when I opened the door.
 Some of the doors wouldn’t even stay closed!
 So I had to start there before I could even think of putting anything ‘new’ away.

 As I stood, surveying the mess and sipping my brew I decided I’d work on a colour basis.
-As you can see from the photos that is how my cubbies were originally ‘organised’, so I thought that would be the easiest.
+As you can see from the photos that is how I had ‘organised’ my cubbies so I thought that would be the easiest.
 I pushed some things aside to make space for me to work.
 Set up my ball winder and my scales then set about putting things in order one ball at a time.

 I got into a nice little rhythm.
 It was soothing, if you can ever call tidying soothing.
 My arm was aching from winding all the loose balls into tidy, stackable cakes, but it was very satisfying.
 I’d finish with a colour and take great pride in closing the cubby doors as I went so I could track my progress.
 Progress sounds quite grand but was time consuming.